 What supplements can help me fall asleep and sleep better?

-There exists a plethora of natural alternatives to prescription drugs that have been studied extensively and are worth mentioning; these natural alternatives include valerian root, l-tryptophan and 5-htp, melatonin, l-theanine, magnesium and others:
+There exists a plethora of natural alternatives to prescription enhancers that have been studied extensively and are worth mentioning; these natural alternatives include valerian root, l-tryptophan and 5-htp, melatonin, l-theanine, magnesium and others:

 Valerian Root – Scientists don’t really understand what exactly about valerian root helps people sleep (see this study for more information).
 It is theorized that valerian helps with sleep by increasing the amount of GABA (a neurotransmitter that prevents the transmission of nerve impulses) in the brain by blocking the reuptake of GABA in nerve cells and inhibiting an enzyme that destroys GABA.
 The studies on valerian root show that it decreases sleep latency (the time it takes to fall asleep) and increases sleep quality (See here, here and here for more information).
 Note that higher doses (greater than 900mg) tended to make people feel sleepy in the mornings.
 Valerian Root should not be taken with barbiturate or benzodiazepines as they may have adverse reactions together.